unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

-      "name": string, // domain name you are minting "ownerAddress": string, // wallet address to mint the domain to "email": string, // UD email address to link the domain to "resolution": object // predefined records to mint the domain with "resellerIdentityKey": string // domain reservation ID
+      "name": string, // domain name you are minting "ownerAddress": string, // wallet address to mint the domain to "email": string, // UD email address to link the domain to "resolution": object, // predefined records to mint the domain with "resellerIdentityKey": string // domain reservation ID
     }
   ]